rewave/bluetooth_test_client/README.md

 * <strike>Discover devices in background</strike>
 * <strike>important : if user denies bluetooth, show a button to restart the process</strike>
 * <strike>Initiate connection in a blocking fashion.</strike>
+* Automated Testing
+* Degrade gracefully if no BT support

 Installation
 ------------